 As the COVID-19 situation descended on her organization with stunning speed, Angela Woods, JD MBA knew she would have to make critical strategic decisions without the luxury of time to thoroughly evaluate options or wait for additional data.
 Like so many nonprofit leaders right now, she had to rely on her instincts and experience to best "triage" an evolving situation.
 How she's managed these circumstances so far is a great study in leadership ... [..] read more

 Uncertainty abounds in the charitable sector, but leadership is needed now more than ever.
-My colleague Mike Blackwelder and I tackle five critical areas of leadership, and lift up examples, suggestions and resources to better address each of them in episode 29 of The Path Podcast.
+My former colleague Mike Blackwelder and I tackle five critical areas of leadership, and lift up examples, suggestions and resources to better address each of them in episode 29 of The Path Podcast.
 Whether you're a current nonprofit leader or aspire to be one, these are the types of circumstances you must be ready to manage.
-How do you work with ... [..] read more
+How do you work ... [..] read more

 "Grit: The Power of Passion and Perseverance" by Angela DuckworthIf you're looking for book recommendations in the productivity and professional development genre, Patton offers a weekly summary of some of the essential and emerging titles from the PMA Library.
 Angela Duckworth's "Grit: The Power of Passion and Perseverance" calls out the biased celebration of "talent," and makes a compelling case for the superior effectiveness of passion and continued efforts.